blindfuchskatz/bank_account_monitor/README.md

 The overall project is developed in a test-driven approach.
 If you want to extend the project with your own written transaction provider for a specific bank, you can use the unit and end-to-end tests of this project.

-You can run the unit tests with the following command dependencies:
+You can run the unit tests with the following command:

         ./run_utest.sh